rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/boolean-operators.md

 3. Imagine you are developing an application that controls a cat door.
 There are 3 cats that you need to accommodate, Alpha, Bravo and Charlie.

     a) Alpha is hurt and therefore shouldn't leave the house at the moment.
-Complete the following code to account for this:
+Complete the following code so that Alpha can't leave the house:

     ```ruby
     def can_alpha_open_door?